adibirzu/oci-usage-to-adw-function/README.md

 The "value" field should contain the ADW ADMIN user password specified during the instance creation.

 ### Configure function logging
 When a function you've deployed to Oracle Functions is invoked, you'll typically want to store the function's logs so that you can review them later.
 You specify where Oracle Functions stores a function's logs by setting a logging policy for the application containing the function.
 Follow the link to [this tutorial](https://docs.cloud.oracle.com/iaas/Content/Functions/Tasks/functionsexportingfunctionlogfiles.htm) for guidance on the process.

 ### Invoke the function
 To invoke the function, issue the following command:
 ```
 $ fn invoke Billing ADW-Billing
 ```
+Once completed, your function has now inserted all historical Usage Report data into your ADW instance!
+*Note: The current maximum run time for an Oracle Function is 120 seconds.
+If your tenancy has hundreds of historical Usage Reports to process (there can be up to 365), then it may take a couple of invocations to completely process the data backlog..*

 ### Inspect function logs
 The function has been configured to provide some basic logging regarding it's operation.